nixlang-wiki/nixlang-wiki/nixos.md

 All available options and packages are available either [online](https://search.nixos.org/packages) or with `man configuration.nix`.

 > If you want to install a program or service, it's highly advised to first check the available options!
+They often exist to make it work in the first place or configure it to you liking.
 {.is-info}